computation-structures/asim/EDX.md

      initial_state='{"buffers":[{"name":"strlen.s","url":"strlen.s"},{"name":"test_strlen.s","url":"test_strlen.s","readonly":true}]}'

-Note that the test-jig file has been marked as read-only so it cannot be modified by the student.
+Note that the test-jig file has been marked as read-only so that it cannot be modified by the student.